-In the ALE Application, there is a distinct difference between Courses and Classes.
+There is a distinct difference between Courses and Classes in the ALE Application.
 Here we will outline those differences.

-Courses: In the ALE Application, a Course can be created and saved, with all of the attached content.
-Once created, these courses become a template of sorts - available to copy directly to Written Student Learning Plans or used to Schedule Class Meetings based on that content.
+A Course can be created and saved in the ALE Application with the attached content.
+Once created, these courses become a template - available to copy directly to Written Student Learning Plans or to Schedule Class Meetings based on that content.

-- Courses can include goals, objectives, standards, learning activities, and methods of evaluation and timelines
+- Courses can include goals, objectives, standards, learning activities, methods of evaluation, and timelines.

-- Once built, a course template stays active in your catalog until is made inactive
+- Once built, a course template stays active in your catalog until it is inactive.

-Classes: In the ALE application, you have the ability to schedule a “Class.”
+In the ALE application, you can schedule a “Class.”
 A class has certain characteristics:

 - It involves a group of students